Pierce County Information Technology is recruiting college juniors / seniors or recent graduates for the Technology Internship Program.

 Please fill out this online form if you have questions or comments about the internship program.
 You can also send a cover letter and resume directly to firstname.lastname@example.org.
 Applicants are also encouraged to include project samples and letters of recommendation from professors.

-Pierce County IT recruits two interns twice a year (June-December and January-June).
-Applications are due in April or October.
+Pierce County IT recruits interns throughout the year.
 Preferably, candidates should be college juniors or seniors who have studied computer science.
 Recent graduates are also encouraged to apply.

 Information for Faculty & Advisers